tbgitoo/USDX/COMPILING.md

   * Copy the DLLs from `game` to `installer/dependencies/dll`
   * `C:\...\makensis "installer/UltraStar Deluxe.nsi"` (this will take a while)
   * The .exe will be placed in `installer/dist`

+### Windows 64bit using MSYS2
+- As of 2024, FPC for windows 64bit does not run natively but as a crosscompiler
+- To specically detect this, use ./configure --host=x86_64-w64-mingw64

   # Android cross compilation